 ‘Kankan’ is Auspicious for a Bengali Married Woman

 Conch Shell with Gold:

-‘Sannkha pola’ are conch shell based bangles mandatory for Bengali married women to wear.
-These days with modernization of the traditional conch shell bangles craftsmen have started using gold on these bangles.
+‘Sannkha Pola’ are conch shell based bangles mandatory for Bengali married women to wear.
+These days with the modernization of the traditional conch shell bangles craftsmen have started using gold on these bangles.
 This new form of conch shell bangles is called ‘Shona Bandhano Sannkha-Pola’.
 Amazing gold designs on the conch shelled and red lac based bangles are common in Bengali weddings.

 Conch Shell Bangles with Fascinating Gold Work

 This ornament has its origins in the Mughal times.
 The traditional ‘ratnachur’ comprises of five finger rings that are attached to an armlet.
 The connecting area usually contains designs of lotus, sun or moon.
 However, women in Bengali and other Hindu marriages today use the more updated designs of this ornament.

 The ‘Flower Motif’ Chain:

 This is gold based chain which is termed as ‘Bokul Mala’ in Bengali.
 ‘Bokul’ is a prominent flower found in this region and this flower inspires the design of this gold chain.
 Married Bengali women wear this chain on regular basis.